opf/openproject/docs/release-notes/12/12-5-6/README.md

 **Patches**

-You can download the following patchfile to apply the patch to any OpenProject version > 10.0: https://patch-diff.githubusercontent.com/raw/opf/openproject/pull/12708.patch
+You can download the following patch file to apply the patch to any OpenProject version > 10.0: https://patch-diff.githubusercontent.com/raw/opf/openproject/pull/12708.patch

 **Workaround**
 If you are unable to update or apply the provided patch, mark any public project as non-public for the time being and give anyone in need of access to the project a membership.